 -

-MCSSI, established in 2010, has more than 100,000 pallet positions in its cold storage facilities across the country, including Cavite, Bulacan, and Cebu, and Cagayan de Oro
+Established in 2010, MCSSI has more than 100,000 pallet positions in its cold storage facilities across the country, including Cavite, Bulacan, and Cebu, and Cagayan de Oro

 Mets Cold Storage Services, Inc. (MCSSI) has signed an agreement with First Gen Corp. for the supply of green energy to its cold storage facility in Cagayan de Oro City.

-The contract covers up to 2,050 kilowatts for the facility, which is undergoing expansion from its current over 7,100 metric tons of cold storage capacity, First Gen said in a media release.
+The contract covers up to 2,050 kilowatts for the METS Cagayan de Oro facility, which provides over 22,000 metric tons of vital cold storage capacity in Northern Mindanao, MCSSI said in a media release.

 The renewable energy (RE) will be sourced from the Mt.
-Apo Geothermal Power Plant in Cotabato, which is owned and operated by Energy Development Corp., First Gen’s 100% renewable energy company.
+Apo Geothermal Power Plant in Cotabato, owned and operated by Energy Development Corp., First Gen’s 100% renewable energy company.

 READ: Logistics, cold storage bright spots in PH property market